-Let me start by saying, Climate Change is real; It is happening here, it is happening now and it is happening fast.
-For decades the impending doom of the climate crisis has been looming in the distance, but we can no longer ignore it.
+Climate Change is real; it's happening here, it's happening now, and it's happening fast.
 The existential risk to the future of our planet has become brazenly apparent in the last five years.
 There has been a significant rise in extreme weather events such as, wild fires, heat waves and floods.
 Our sea levels are rising at a rapid rate due to the melting of our polar ice caps.
 A quarter of the world’s coral reefs have already died as a result of the warming of our oceans.
 It is imperative that action MUST be taken now.
-Our world is under threat like never before and if we don’t act now then irreversible damage world will affect life as we know it forever.
+Our world is under threat like never before and if we don’t act now then irreversible damage will affect life as we know it forever.

 1. Get involved with Extinction Rebellion

 Extinction Rebellion (XR) is an “international movement that uses non-violent civil disobedience to achieve radical change in order to minimise the risk of human extinction and ecological collapse.”